pi11235/dm_dev_guide/work/flow.rst

 Git & GitHub Setup
 ==================

-You need to install Git version 1.8.2, or later, and the :ref:`Git LFS client <git-lfs-install>` to work with our data repositories.
+You need to install Git version 1.8.2, or later to work with our repositories.

+.. and the :ref:`Git LFS client <git-lfs-install>` to work with our data repositories.

+..
+IS THIS TRUE FOR TSSW ?

+..
-Follow these steps to configure your Git environment for DM work:
+  Follow these steps to configure your Git environment for TSSW work:
   1. :ref:`Install Git LFS <git-lfs-install>` with authenticated access.
   2. :ref:`Set Git and GitHub to use your institution-hosted email address <git-setup-institutional-email>`.
   3. :ref:`Set Git to use 'plain' pushes <git-setup-plain-pushes>`.

      *See also:* :doc:`/git/setup`.

 .. _workflow-jira: